fabiothon/Galaxus-Price-Tracker/README.md

 # Galaxus Price Tracker

 This python script tracks prices of multiple specific products on www.galaxus.ch and alerts the user via email if the prices reaches a defined alert price.
-The script can be automatised with cronjob to be run every 24h.
+The script can be automatised with cronjob or windows task scheduler to be run every 24h.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) and the provided requirements.txt file to install this script.
+This script is optimised for macOS and thus uses the keyring package to safely store and access necessary keys.
+Ignore if you use a different operating system.

 ```bash
 pip install -r /path/to/requirements.txt